cmp71/udacity-project4a/diary.md

     * config.yml file as supplied is badly formatted.
     * circleci workflow started automatically after new push.
 Failed at linting stage due to me using docker to run hadolint and docker not being found
       * https://pastebin.pl/view/6dbbc001
+    * Edited Makefile to run hadolint directly rather than via docker.
+    * Passes hadolint now but fails on pylint and pylint not insalled.
+    * Added pylint into requirements.txt